ivangfr/okta-springboot-react/README.md

 - Copy the Okta Access Token Url from the previous step and past it in a browser

 - The Okta login page will appear.
-Enter the username & password of the person added at the step [`Configuring Okta > Adding people`](#adding-people) and click on `Sign In`
+Enter the username & password of the person added at the step [`Configuring Okta > Add people`](#add-people) and click `Sign In` button

 - It will redirect to `authenticate` endpoint of `jobs-api` and the `Access token` will be displayed.